 The minimum retention period of the debt by the originator prior to securitization and the minimum retention percentage by originator of debts will be as per the guidelines/regulations issued by the RBI/other regulatory agencies from time to time.
 Also, please refer the table in point 4.
 The Fund will adopt that policy, whichever is stricter.

-6. Minimum retention percentage by originator of debts to be securitized particular scheme of the fund
+6. Minimum retention percentage by originator of debts to be securitized securitized debt of an originator and the originator in turn makes investments in that particular scheme of the fund

 Same as point 5 above.